 - Continue expanding Registered Apprenticeship programs to improve worker productivity and reduce turnover.

 Objective 3: Encourage import substitution with the promotion of Alaska made products.

-Partners: DED, Alaska SBDC, National Institute of Standards and Technology Manufacturing Extension Partnership (NIST MEP), UACED.
+Partners: DED, Alaska SBDC, National Institute of Standards and Technology Manufacturing Extension Partnership, UACED.

 Resources: Buy Alaska Program, State of Alaska’s AK Loyal branding programs (Made in Alaska, Alaska Grown, Silver Hand).